-Any enterprise seeking to modernise a mainframe legacy should look at ES3, because it delivers the same throughput performance resilience and security that made the mainframe the centre of the enterprise - but more economically and more flexibly.
+Any enterprise seeking to modernise a mainframe legacy should look at ES3, because it delivers the same workload throughput, performance, resilience and security that made the Mainframe the centre of the enterprise - but more economically and more flexibly.
 It delivers value from reuse of the software the enterprise already depends on and from innovative knowledge-based management tools.

 Any enterprise with "green computing" energy efficiency issues or which is hitting datacentre electricity supply issues should look at ES3, because it manages heat more efficiently than most server farms and runs at 80-100% utilisation - an order of magnitude (at least) higher than distributed servers in general.
 ES3 delivers value in energy-efficient automation.

 Any regulated enterprise or one that holds personal data should consider ES3 from the point-of-view of its resilience and bullet-proof security (especially as a basis for a cloud security model).

 Developers who are frightened of Mainframe development (this is largely a perception issue, as the logic of programming is much the same everywhere and even distributed systems now have the virtualisation and parallel processing capabilities once only available on Mainframes) now see an ES3 opportunity for the incorporation of cost-effective mainframe services (hardware-based encryption services are a notable example) in business systems.
 Even younger developers are now noticing that new Mainframe tools are removing the barriers (nomenclature and user interface) that once made moving into a Mainframe environment difficult.